 Municipal Gallery, dlr LexIcon

-Slice, Vast, Deep - the title for this show is coined from three words that require expression to formulate them.
+Slice, Vast, Deep - the title for this show was coined from three words that require expression to formulate them.
 For example, the word Vast conjures up an "intimate immensity" to quote Gaston Bachelard; you cannot say this word without taking a breath to express it.
-This body of work created by Aideen Barry takes the idea of Micro and Macro and merges them together to try to visualise a sense of otherness, a sense of heteratopic inbetweenness.
-The artist has taken a breath in and expresses it out through a language of visually sublime and awesome multimedia artworks.
-Playing with surrealism, alternative facts and visual fictions she has concocted a topography of the elsewhere, bending scale, time, light, function and perceived verity.
-The resulting exhibition is a series of moving image and lens based artworks that question our ideas of perception and truth.
+This body of work created by Aideen Barry took the idea of Micro and Macro and merges them together to try to visualise a sense of otherness, a sense of heteratopic inbetweenness.
+The artist took a breath in and expressed it out through a language of visually sublime and awesome multimedia artworks.
+Playing with surrealism, alternative facts and visual fictions she concocted a topography of the elsewhere, bending scale, time, light, function and perceived verity.
+The resulting exhibition was a series of moving image and lens based artworks that question our ideas of perception and truth.

 Aideen Barry (b.
 1979) is an Irish visual artist with a national and international profile, whose means of expression are interchangeable - incorporating performance, installation, architecture, sculpture, film, moving image and lens based media.
-Aideen received the 2017 dlr Visual Arts Commission to develop new work for this exhibition at dlr LexIcon and has been creating the work for over a year.
+Aideen received the 2017 dlr Visual Arts Commission to develop new work for this exhibition at dlr LexIcon and created the work over a period of a year.

 Generic Content Gallery Block